The entire book appears at this link with chapters added after appearing online:

-They never realize ‘the vast extent of their ignorance.
-They
+They never realize the vast extent of their ignorance.

 alike are simply extras in the Carnival tableau, like it or nuts.

-Therefore, take Carnival for what it is worth, not much.
-Sanity
+Therefore, take Carnival for what it is worth, not much at this point.

 The Krewe of Krowd Kontrol, therefore, continues Downtown on